rishab-t0910/stat432_final_project/README.md

 1. Included a images and data folder to clean up the file system
 2. Included the logistic regression equation
 3. Created random forest with multiple parameters

+### 1 May 2024
+This brings me to the end of the semester and the project.
+It was quite interesting working with this dataset which did not have the best quality.
+I learned quite a lot in my modelling and found some very good results.
+1. Logistic Regression - 2 class, 30-70 high-low split, 0.5 cutoff, Test Classification Error = 0.056
+2. Random Forest - Test MSE = 3.2212

+We can look to use other classification models, or other more complicated models for regression.
+The current models are good, and can definitely be used.
+Furthermore, better data would help make better models.